Soumyajit-Saha/Information-Extraction-from-Business-Acquistion-texts/Readme.txt

 Command for executing program : python3 InfoExtract.py <doclist>
 [doclist file contains a list of full pathnames for the files to be processed.]

-Soumyajit Saha: Data Cleaning, Model Creation, Feature Selection, Output file formatting Anuja Garg: Feature Selection, Output file formatting for F-score Computation, ML Algorithm Analysis
+Data Cleaning, Model Creation, Feature Selection Feature Selection, Output file formatting for F-score Computation, ML Algorithm Analysis

 We have used logistic regression and have performed hyper parameter tuning in Solver, Penalty and L1_ratio.
 We created different models with these different combinations of hyper parameters to predict different role fillers.

-Tested on CADE LAB 1 Machine 35.

 Tools used: NLTKs